 Concentration: Adult-Gerontology Primary Care Nurse Practitioner - Online & Campus Based - Visit Website

-University of Michigan-Flint's Doctor of Nursing Practice offers a comprehensive Adult-Gerontology Primary Care Nurse Practitioner concentration designed for healthcare professionals seeking advanced clinical expertise.
-This hybrid program prepares nurses to deliver patient-centered care for adult and elderly populations, emphasizing evidence-based practice and leadership skills.
-With five specialty DNP tracks and optional leadership certificates, students gain comprehensive training bridging clinical knowledge and advanced healthcare management.
-The program provides flexible learning options and dual degree opportunities for ambitious nursing professionals.
+University of Michigan-Flint's DNP in Adult-Gerontology Primary Care Nurse Practitioner provides comprehensive training for healthcare professionals seeking advanced clinical expertise.
+The hybrid program emphasizes evidence-based practice and leadership skills, preparing nurses to deliver patient-centered care for adult and elderly populations.
+With five specialty DNP tracks and optional leadership certificates, students can customize their educational journey.
+The program offers dual degree opportunities and post-graduate certificate options, positioning graduates for high-impact roles in primary care settings.

 - Online and hybrid learning options